MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Set-MgBetaGroupLicense.md

 To learn more about group-based licensing, see What is group-based licensing in Microsoft Entra ID.
 To get the subscriptions available in the directory, perform a GET subscribedSkus request.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Set-MgGroupLicense](/powershell/module/Microsoft.Graph.Groups/Set-MgGroupLicense?view=graph-powershell-1.0)

 ## SYNTAX